message/iata/BE.md

 - This does not apply to:
 - passengers residing in Belgium;
 - passengers younger than 6 years;
-- passengers arriving from Albania, Australia, Bulgaria, Chinese Taipei, Croatia, Czechia, Estonia, Finland, Germany, Greece, Hong Kong (SAR China), Hungary, Iceland, Israel, Japan, Korea (Rep.), Lithuania, Luxembourg, Lebanon, Macao (SAR China), Malta, New Zealand, North Macedonia (Rep.), Poland, Romania, Rwanda, San Marino, Serbia, Singapore, Slovakia, Switzerland, Thailand, USA or Vatican City (Holy See);
+- passengers arriving from Austria, Bulgaria, Croatia, Czechia, Estonia, Finland, Germany, Hungary, Iceland, Italy, Liechtenstein, Lithuania, Luxembourg, Malta, Poland, Romania, San Marino, Slovakia, Slovenia, Switzerland or Vatican City (Holy See);
-- passengers arriving from specific regions of Austria, Czechia, Denmark, France, Greece, Italy, Netherlands, Norway, Poland, Portugal, Spain, Sweden.
+- passengers arriving from specific regions of Denmark, France, Greece, Netherlands, Norway, Portugal, Spain, Sweden.
 Details can be found at <a href="https://www.info-coronavirus.be/en/colour-codes-by-country/">https://www.info-coronavirus.be/en/colour-codes-by-country/</a>
+- passengers arriving from Albania, Armenia, Australia, Azerbaijan, Bosnia and Herzegovina, Brunei Darussalam, Canada, Chinese Taipei, Hong Kong (SAR China), Israel, Japan, Jordan, Korea (Rep.), Kosovo (Rep.), Lebanon, Macao (SAR China), Moldova(Rep.), Montenegro, New-Zealand, North Macedonia (Rep.), Qatar, Rwanda, Saudi Arabia, Serbia, Singapore, Thailand, USA;
 6. A completed "Passenger Locator Form" must be submitted at most 48 hours before arrival.
 The form can be found at <a href="https://travel.info-coronavirus.be/public-health-passenger-locator-form">https://travel.info-coronavirus.be/public-health-passenger-locator-form</a> or <a href="https://d34j62pglfm3rr.cloudfront.net/downloads/BELGIUM_PassengerLocatorForm_ENG.pdf">https://d34j62pglfm3rr.cloudfront.net/downloads/BELGIUM_PassengerLocatorForm_ENG.pdf</a>
 7. Passengers could be subject to a COVID-19 test and quarantine; details can be found at <a href="https://www.info-coronavirus.be/en/">https://www.info-coronavirus.be/en/</a>
 8. Passengers are subject to medical screening.
 9. Residence permits issued by Italy with an annotation of ‘ASILO' are not accepted for entering or transiting through Belgium.